-Children with autism spectrum disorder (ASD) follow a different developmental pattern from other children and develop at a different rate.
-They face challenges in understanding what other people are thinking and feeling, as well as interacting and communicating with others.
-These challenges can affect how they learn and develop.
+Children with autism spectrum disorder (ASD) develop differently from other children.
+They also have challenges in interacting and communicating with others.
+These challenges can affect their development and learning.

 Children with autism spectrum disorder (ASD) develop at a different rate and don’t necessarily develop skills in the same order as typically developing children.

-For example, a child with ASD might start to use a few single words around 12 months of age, but might not have the explosion of language typically seen in other children, perhaps learning only a couple of new words each month.
-It might take him until he’s three years old to start combining these words together into short phrases.
+For example, a child with ASD might start to use a few single words around 12 months of age.
+He might not have the explosion of language that other children have, perhaps learning only a couple of new words each month.
+It might take him until he’s three years old, or older, to start combining these words together into short phrases.

 Another child with ASD might be able to label her own body parts but might not be able to label body parts in a picture.
 Or she might be able to identify colours but not be able to sort according to colour.